5G-MAG/Getting-Started/index.md

 <img src="{{site.baseurl}}/assets/images/Banner_RT.png" />

-This website serves as an umbrella for documentation, practical guidelines and examples of applications that can be built with the software packages available in the 5G-MAG Reference Tools and also in combination with other platforms.
+This website serves as an umbrella for documentation, practical tutorials and examples of applications that can be built with the software packages available in the 5G-MAG Reference Tools and also in combination with other platforms.

 <iframe width="60%" height="440" src="https://drive.google.com/file/d/1tPcMWLeY6QJNH5OfGWDwLmoSyjrqk8gA/preview"></iframe>